Head of School

-I joined GSES in 2016 as the seventh and eighth grade Language Arts teacher and assumed the role of Admissions Director in 2017.
-I earned my undergraduate degree in English from Davidson College and my M.Ed. from Virginia Tech.
+I joined GSES in 2016 as the seventh and eighth grade language arts teacher and assumed the role of admissions director in 2017.
+I earned my undergraduate degree in English from Davidson College and my MEd from Virginia Tech.
 I have taught English and ESOL to students of all ages, in both public and private schools.
 Since joining the Good Shepherd faculty, I have also worked towards building our place-based and outdoor education programs.
 I feel very fortunate to live and work in Forest Hill, next to the James River Park System and Forest Hill Park.
 Being able to provide opportunities for students to venture out into our beautiful neighborhood is one of the many reasons I love being a part of Good Shepherd.

 Director of Instructional Support

 I grew up in the Richmond area and graduated from Chesterfield County Public Schools.
-I earned a Bachelor of Arts in History at the University of Virginia and a Master of Arts in Special Education from George Washington University.
-My husband, Steve and I, lived and worked in different parts of the country before settling in the Boston area for 15 years.We returned to Richmond in 2007, when Steve accepted a faculty position at VCU.
+I earned a BA in history at the University of Virginia and a MA in special education from George Washington University.
 I have held teaching and administrative positions in both public and independent schools.
 My specialized training includes elementary mathematics instruction, reading and writing workshop models, and curriculum development.

+My husband, Steve, and I lived and worked in different parts of the country before settling in the Boston area for 15 years.We returned to Richmond in 2007, when Steve accepted a faculty position at VCU.
 I’m a Red Sox fan and also enjoy reading, hiking, and travel.
-We have 2 grown children and live in Ginter Park.
+We have two grown children and live in Ginter Park.

 Fifth Grade, Librarian

-I am originally from Atlanta, Georgia, where I completed my B.A. in Art History and History at Emory University.
-I earned my M.A. in Art History at Boston University (go Terriers!).
+I am originally from Atlanta, Georgia, where I completed my BA in art history and history at Emory University.
+I earned my MA in art history at Boston University (go Terriers!).
 Prior to joining the faculty at Good Shepherd, I spent six years teaching multiple subjects at both the elementary and middle school levels.
 I began my career in education as an art teacher, and I love to integrate art lessons into the classroom.
 When I am not at Good Shepherd, you will find me reading, drawing, running, and eating (preferably Mexican food) with my wife and two kids.

 In my spare time I read, play Scrabble, sing in a chorus, hike, bike, walk, and do Tai Chi.
-My 3 children are grownups, one with two boys, and they live in various places.
-The oldest lives in Charlottesville; the middle one lives in Seattle, and the youngest is studying in Australia.
+My three children are grownups, one with two boys, and they live in various places.
+The oldest lives in Charlottesville, the middle one lives in Seattle, and the youngest is studying in Australia.
 Traveling to see everyone is another pastime I enjoy – just wish I could do it more often!
 Officially I retired a few years ago – from full-time teaching – and now I’m semi-retired since my hours are a bit shorter.
 I still love working with students and hope I’ll do it forever!

 Middle School Team, Spanish

+I grew up in Mexico from the ages of 15 months to 19 years, whilst attending a British boarding school from ages 11 to 18.
+I have traveled extensively through Europe, Mexico, and the United States.
 My hobbies include yoga, cooking, swimming, reading, camping, hiking, canoeing and walking my lovely dogs.
-I am also an amateur fire performer and I am involved with a local collective of artists surrounding Richmond’s Gallery 5.
+I am also an amateur fire performer, and I am involved with a local collective of artists surrounding Richmond’s Gallery 5.